 Grilled Corn with Smokey Chipotle Salsa & Grated Parmesan Recipe

-If possible, always try to get sweetcorn that is still in its husk and sold individually as opposed to the pre prepped version you find in supermarkets.
-You will find this corn has bags more flavour, is far more tender and so enjoyable to eat.
+If possible, always try to get sweetcorn that is still in its husk and sold individually as opposed to the pre-prepped version you find in supermarkets.
+You will find this corn is much more flavoursome and far more tender.

 4 Loose sweetcorn with husks

 Use a pan large enough to fit the sweetcorn in, fill with water and bring to the boil.

 Remove the husks from the corn and discard.

 Place the corn into the boiling water and cook for 5 minutes or until the corn turns a vibrant yellow.

 Remove from the water and heat a griddle pan to carefully charr the corn, turning with tongs to evenly cook.